-Studies (2) have suggested that the peptide binds with the histones – HI/6 and HI/3 – located at different sites in the human tissues, which then interact with the DNA.
-This binding of the peptide and the histones would lead to the increment of neurogenic differentiation of gene transcription involving markers such as Nestin, Beta Tubulin III and Doublecortin, by 1.6 to 1.8 times than usual.
-This neuronal differentiation and protein synthesis in retinal and human ligament stem cells may potentially lead to beneficial effects.
+Studies (2) have suggested that the peptide binds with the histones – HI/6 and HI/3 – located at different sites in tissue, which then interact with the DNA.
+This potential binding of the peptide and the histones would lead to the increment of neurogenic differentiation of gene transcription involving markers such as Nestin, Beta Tubulin III and Doublecortin, by 1.6 to 1.8 times than usual.
+This neuronal differentiation and protein synthesis in retinal and ligament stem cells may potentially lead to enhanced functionality.

 Epitalon Peptide and Anti-Aging

-In order to understand the anti-aging effects of various synthetic peptides, studies have been widely conducted to study their effect on cell proliferation, cell regeneration and aging, cellular apoptosis, and matrix modeling.
+In order to understand the anti-aging action of various synthetic peptides, studies have been widely conducted to study their potential on cell proliferation, cell regeneration and aging, cellular apoptosis, and matrix modeling.
 (5) It was suggested that Epitalon may inhibit the synthesis of MM-9 which usually increases with age, and increase the proliferation and cellular regeneration process, which usually decreases with age.
-Consequently, the peptide may induce the suppression of the aging process.

 Epitalon Peptide and Fetal Studies

-This study (6) was conducted to understand the proliferative effects of the peptide on human fetal fibroblastic cells.
+This study (6) was conducted to understand the proliferative potential of the peptide on fetal fibroblastic cells.
 Pulmonary fibroblasts were isolated from the 24-week-old fetus, and it was observed that these fibroblasts appeared to lose their proliferative function at the 34th passage.
 These cells possessed extremely small telomeres sizes – smaller than what it originally was during the 10th passage.
-When Epitalon was administered in these otherwise aging cells, it appeared to stimulate the development of telomeres, causing them to increase and restore their normal size.
-As a result of this size elongation, the telomeres caused 10 extra cell divisions than usual seen in the control cells.
-Thus, this study suggested that Epitalon overcame the Hayflick limit and extended the normal cell cycle in human cells (6).
+When Epitalon was presented in these otherwise aging cells, it appeared to stimulate the development of telomeres, causing them to increase and restore their normal size.
+As a result of this size elongation, the telomeres appeared to cause 10 extra cell divisions than usual seen in the control cells.
+Thus, this study suggested that Epitalon overcame the Hayflick limit and extended the normal cell cycle in the cells (6).

 Epitalon Peptide and Lymphocytic Cells

-In this study (7), lymphocytic cells were isolated and cultured from people aged between 76 and 80 years.
-The purpose of this study was to determine the effect of Epitalon on ribosomal cell activity and its impact on denaturation and polymorphism of heterochromatin.
-The outcome of this study, following the administration of the cell culture with Epitalon, was that the peptide appeared to induce activation of the ribosomal genes and decondensation of the heterochromatin.
+In this clinical study (7), lymphocytic cells were isolated and cultured from subjects aged between 76 and 80 years.
+The purpose of this study was to determine the action of Epitalon on ribosomal cell activity and its impact on denaturation and polymorphism of heterochromatin.
+The outcome of this study, following the delivery of the cell culture with Epitalon, was that the peptide appeared to induce activation of the ribosomal genes and decondensation of the heterochromatin.
 Consequently, it appeared to induce the release of genes that were otherwise suppressed due to the aging of the chromosomal regions.
-This study suggested that Epitalon might have the ability to modify the chromosome regions in the aging cells, activate chromatin, and restore cellular activities that were otherwise suppressed or delayed in geriatric patients.
+This study suggested that Epitalon might have the potential to modify the chromosome regions in the aging cells, activate chromatin, and restore cellular activities that were otherwise suppressed or delayed in geriatric subjects.

-In this 2011 study (8), three different mice models were used to determine the effect of the peptide on chromosomal aberrations.
+In this 2011 study (8), three different mice models were used to determine the action of the peptide on chromosomal aberrations.
 The three mice models were – SAMP-1 female mice with accelerated aging and wild rats SAMR-1 and SHR (both female mice).
-Upon administration of Epitalon, it was observed that the incidence of the chromosomal aberrations in the bone marrow of SAMP-1 mice with accelerated aging appeared to be almost 2 times higher than the other two models.
-When the peptide was administered at the age of 2 months in the mice, it appeared to decrease the chromosomal aberrations in all three models, the highest being in the SAMP-1 mice with accelerated aging.
-On co-administration with melatonin at night, given with water, there was no reported impact on the effects of the peptide.
-This study suggested that Epitalon may possess anti-mutagenic effects, which supports the peptide’s proposed geroprotective properties.
+Upon delivery of Epitalon, it was observed that the incidence of the chromosomal aberrations in the bone marrow of SAMP-1 mice with accelerated aging appeared to be almost 2 times higher than the other two models.
+When the peptide was presented at the age of 2 months in the mice, it appeared to decrease the chromosomal aberrations in all three models, the highest being in the SAMP-1 mice with accelerated aging.
+In combination with melatonin at night, given with water, there was no reported impact on the action of the peptide.
+This study suggested that Epitalon may possess anti-mutagenic potential.

 Epitalon Peptide and Anti-Cancer Properties

 In this study (9), one-year-old female (C3H/He) mice with tumors on the reproductive organs (mammary glands and ovaries) were observed.
 The tumors on the mammary glands included several variants of the invasive ductal carcinogenic cells, whereas, in the ovaries, the tumors found were granulosa cell tumors.
 These mice, kept in standard conditions for six months, were divided into two groups – the control group and the experimental group.
-Epitalon was administered five times in a week.
-Once the study was completed, it was reported that 3 out of the 9 mice in the control group appeared to exhibit metastasis and an increase in the number of tumor cells.
-Meanwhile, the peptide-treated mice exhibited a decrease in the number of tumor cells.
-Epitalon, upon administration, appeared to inhibit the process of metastasis in the mice, preventing tumor cell cycle and growth.
-This study highlighted the anti-metastatic potential of the peptide, making it a possible anti-cancer agent.
+Epitalon was presented five times in a week.
+Once the study was completed, it was reported that three out of the nine mice in the control group appeared to exhibit metastasis and an increase in the number of tumor cells.
+Meanwhile, the peptide mice exhibited a decrease in the number of tumor cells.
+Epitalon, upon delivery, appeared to inhibit the process of metastasis in the mice, preventing tumor cell cycle and growth.
+Researchers of this study posited the anti-metastatic potential of the peptide.

 Epitalon Peptide and Research in Hypophysectomized Birds

-In this study (10), hypophysectomized birds, both young and old, were selected to study the effects of Epitalon peptide on the morphology of thymus gland.
+In this study (10), hypophysectomized birds, both young and old, were selected to study the action of Epitalon peptide on the morphology of thymus gland.
 Hypophysectomized birds are birds in which the pituitary gland has been surgically removed.
-Upon administration of the peptide, it was discovered that the morphology of the thymus gland appeared to be restored in all birds, regardless of their age.
-The most effective results were observed on birds (mainly chickens) that underwent a neonatal hypophysectomy before the peptide administration.
-This study further supported the hypothesis that Epitalon may have geroprotective properties.
+Upon delivery of the peptide, it was discovered that the morphology of the thymus gland appeared to be restored in all birds, regardless of their age.
+The most improved results were observed on birds (mainly chickens) that underwent a neonatal hypophysectomy before the peptide was presented.

 Epitalon Peptide and Melatonin Levels

-This study (11) was carried out on both aging monkeys and human volunteers to determine the effects of Epitalon on melatonin levels.
+This study (11) was carried out on both aging monkeys and clinical subjects to determine the effects of Epitalon on melatonin levels.
 With increasing age, the melatonin levels in the body tend to decrease due to reduced secretion, which causes difficulty in sleep especially during night time.
 This is mainly due to the functioning of the pineal gland deteriorating with increased age and a reduction of hormone circadian rhythm amplitude.
-Upon administration of Epitalon, it appeared to stimulate effects similar to those caused by the natural secretion of the pineal gland.
-The melatonin levels in the body appeared to increase to “normal” levels, especially during the night time, which induces adequate sleep in elderly patients.
+Upon delivery of Epitalon, it appeared to stimulate action similar to those caused by the natural secretion of the pineal gland.
+The melatonin levels in the body appeared to increase to “normal” levels, especially during the night time, which induces adequate sleep in elderly subjects.

 Epitalon Peptide and Retinal Cells

-With the increasing age, eye sight tends to deteriorate.
-In this study (12), it was suggested that when Epitalon was administered in geriatric patients, it appeared to elevate the bioelectric and functional activities in the retina, thereby preserving the morphological structure of the retina.
-As a result, age-related retinal degeneration may be reversed in the old patients, which is supported by the positive clinical outcome in 90% of the patients treated with the peptide.
+In this clinical study (12), it was suggested that when Epitalon was presented in geriatric subjects, it appeared to elevate the bioelectric and functional activities in the retina, thereby preserving the morphological structure of the retina.
+As a result, age-related retinal degeneration may be reversed in the older subjects, which is supported by the positive clinical outcome in 90% of the subjects presented with the peptide.

 Epitalon and Geroprotective Properties

-This study (13) was conducted in 266 elderly patients (over the age of 60 years) over the course of 6 to 8 years, where some patients were treated with peptide bioregulator Thymalin, others with Epitalon and the rest were treated with the combination of the two.
-After the study, it was observed that both the peptides appeared to have the ability to restore basic bodily functions in geriatric patients – including improved functions in the cardiovascular, endocrinal, immune, and nervous systems, along with normalized metabolic and hemostatic activities.
-The peptide-treated groups appeared to exhibit a 2-fold decrease in the common geriatric disorders such as acute respiratory disorder, heart diseases and bone disorders.
-Additionally, the mortality rate in the peptide-treated patient appeared to significantly decrease, with a 2-fold decrease in the Thymalin treated patients, a 1.8-fold decrease in the Epitalon treated patients, and 2.5-fold decrease in the patients treated with both peptides.
-This study suggested that the peptide ingestion in elderly patients is likely quite safe and efficient, and could be potentially used in maintaining and treating age-related common disorders.
+This study (13) was conducted in 266 elderly subjects (over the age of 60 years) over the course of 6 to 8 years, where some subjects were presented with peptide-bioregulator Thymalin, others with Epitalon, and the rest with the combination of the two.
+After the study, it was observed that both the peptides appeared to have the potential to restore basic bodily functions in geriatric subjects – including improved functions in the cardiovascular, endocrinal, immune, and nervous systems, along with normalized metabolic and hemostatic activities.
+The peptide groups appeared to exhibit a 2-fold decrease in the common geriatric disorders such as acute respiratory disorder, heart diseases and bone disorders.
+Additionally, the mortality rate in the peptide subjects appeared to significantly decrease, with a 2-fold decrease in the Thymalin subjects, a 1.8-fold decrease in the Epitalon subjects, and 2.5-fold decrease in the subjects presented with both peptides.

 1. Khavinson VKh.
 Peptides and Ageing.
 Neuro Endocrinol Lett.
 2002;23 Suppl 3:11-144.
 PMID: 12374906. https://pubmed.ncbi.nlm.nih.gov/12374906/